cs221-s23/cs221-s23.github.io/_assignments/lab08.md

       </body>
     </html>
     ```
 1. If the request contains a method other than `GET` or a URI other then `/` you should write a error response into the file descriptor.
-For example:
+Here is an example error response for requesting a file that doesn't exist on the server (404 Not Found).
     ```
     HTTP/1.1 404 Not Found
     Content-Type: text/html